 We appreciate that squash coaches are largely self-employed.
-Our Coronavirus FAQ's for Coaches web page provides detail of the current support available for coaches.
+On 26th March, the UK Government announced their new package of support for those who are self-employed which can be found here.
 We are staying in touch with Sport England as they seek further clarity from the Government on support for sports coaches.

 How can clubs stay connected with members?

 Staying in touch with your members during this period is a great way to support them and keep them engaged.
 Check out our how-to-guide and available support.